signalfx/signalfx-agent/docs/monitors/http.md

   * basic authentification could be done from `username` and `password` configuration options.
   * request headers could be defined with `httpHeaders`.
-It could be usefull to override the `host` header.
+It could be useful to override the `host` header.
   * it is possible to provide a body to the request through `requestBody`.
-  The form of this body will often depends on the `Content-Type` header.
+  The form of this body will often depend on the `Content-Type` header.
   For example, `{"foo":"bar"}` with `Content-Type: application/json`.
-  * By default, it will follow redirect.
-Possible to disable it using `noRedirects:false`.
+  * By default, it will follow redirects.
+It is possible to disable that behavior using `noRedirects:false`.

 See [Config Examples](#config-examples) for different request behaviors.

-Some configuration options could change the resulted values:
+Some configuration options change the resulting values:
   * the `desiredCode` option will determine the `http.code_matched` value.
-  By default equals to `200` it could be useful to change it if you expect different "normal" value.
+  By default it is `200` it could be useful to change it if you expect different "normal" value.
   For example, use `desiredCode:301` and `noRedirects:false` to check a redirect (and not the end redirected url) keeping value to `1` (success).